INT 601: Overview

 - Participating Live at a Distance:

-Simply go to the ConnectPro web site established for the course found at http://connect.maine.edu/int601/ , enter as a guest, and use the audio facilities or the written chat to ask questions.
-Click the microphone on at the beginning of the ConnectPro session (top of screen – green when on) but then immediately click it again to place it on mute unless you are talking.
-All students at a distance should wear “ear buds” or headphones when talking to prevent echoing effects.
+Simply go to the Zoom web link established for the course listed above.
+If asked, enter as a guest using your correct name.
+Please start your video so we can see you but never share your screen.
+Join the audio at the beginning of the session but then immediately click the microphone icon (bottom of screen) to place it on mute unless you are talking.
+All students at a distance should wear “ear buds” or headphones when talking to prevent echoing effects heard by in-class students.
 You should be able to see the instructor and the classroom.
-If you are sitting in an area with background noise (i.e. coffee shop), please purchase a headphone with a microphone attached so we can hear you without all of the background noise.
-The system works with greatest utility and flexibility if I allow all students to be “presenters.”
-Therefore do NOT switch the slides or move the window pods since these actions will also move items on the instructor’s screen.
+(Note: We may have only have one class camera this semester so you may see the backs of the moderators).
+If you are sitting in an area with background noise (i.e. busy lab or a coffee shop), please purchase a headphone with a microphone attached so we can hear you without all of the background noise.
+Using the preferences for your computer, check your computer microphone volume to ensure that it is set high so that we can hear you.
+The Zoom system works with greatest utility and flexibility if I allow all students to be “presenters.”
+Therefore do NOT move items on the screen as this may also move items on the classroom screen.

 - Important Notices